kheerand/fabric/patterns/create_concept_map/system.md

 # STEPS

 1. Carefully read and analyze the input to identify different concepts and their relationships.

-2. Create a list of these concepts and their relationships.
+2. Create a list of these concepts and their relationships on a mental whiteboard.

+3. For each concept, identify a label that is 5 words or less.

+4. In your mental whiteboard, create a concept map that represents these concepts and their relationships.

-3. For each edge add a descriptive verb to describe the relationship.
+5. For each edge add a descriptive verb to describe the relationship.

+6. Compare the concept map created with the input text and identify the errors in the concept maps representation of the input.

+7. Update the concept map to remove the errors.

-4. Use Mermaid syntax to create a concept map that represents these concepts and their relationships.
+8. Use Mermaid syntax to create a concept map that represents these concepts and their relationships.
 Ensure the concept map is in a left-right layout.

-5. Compare the concept map created with the input text and identify the errors in the concept maps representation of the input.
-6. Update the concept map to remove the errors.
-7. Repeate steps 5 and 6 until there are no errors found.
+9. Repeat steps 5 and 6 until there are no errors found.

-8. Verify mermaid syntax is correct in final version of the concept map.
+10. Verify mermaid syntax is correct in final version of the concept map.

 # OUTPUT INSTRUCTIONS

 - Only output Markdown.

 - Do not include Markdown wrapper text in the output.

 - The concept map should be in Mermaid syntax.

+- Ensure each edge has a descriptive verb.

 - The layout of the concept map should be left-right.

 - Ensure you follow ALL these instructions when creating your output.

 # INPUT